James L. Key: Political career

 By 1902, Key was an Atlanta city councilman representing the Sixth Ward.
 He ran for mayor in 1904 and 1918 first losing to, then defeating, James G. Woodward.
 He was easily re-elected in the 1920 election.
 During that second term, he established Atlanta's first City Planning Commission and issued bonds to build the Spring St. viaduct (completed December 20, 1923).

-He didn't run for re-election in 1922, and when he did run in 1924, he lost.
+He did not run for re-election in 1922, and when he did run in 1924, he lost.

-In 1930, Key was elected to a third Term in the wake of the Atlanta graft ring scandal and early in that term he made public statements against Prohibition and the blue law bans of Sunday baseball games and Sunday movies.
+In 1930, Key was elected to a third term in the wake of the Atlanta graft ring scandal and early in that term he made public statements against Prohibition and the blue law bans of Sunday baseball games and Sunday movies.
 This precipitated a recall vote in 1932 that he would have lost if not for support from the black community.
 He was instrumental in getting Harry Hopkins and his WPA program to update the city sewer system and nearly a million dollars to remodel the Atlanta Municipal Auditorium and Cyclorama building.
 Key won a fourth term in 1934.
 Herbert T. Jenkins, Sr. who named a son after the mayor, was an aide and driver for Key.
-Jenkins later served as Chief of Police of the Atlanta Police Department for 26 years, from 1947-1973.
+Jenkins later served as Chief of Police of the Atlanta Police Department for 26 years, from 1947 to 1973.

 By the time he was campaigning for his fifth term, against William B. Hartsfield in 1936, the nearly 70-year-old Key was accused of spending only an hour a day at his office and lost a contentious race.